TesserisPro/tgrid/TesserisPro.TGrid.Web/Content/TGridPropertiesDescription.md

 ####captureScroll

-Enables or disables scroll capturing
+Enables or disables the scroll capturing.

 **Value:** *true* or *false*